Vector & Graph Databases

 |---|---|

-| RAG pipeline needs sub-50ms semantic search at scale | Pinecone managed vector DB + embedding pipeline |
+| RAG pipeline needs low-latency semantic search with production monitoring | Pinecone managed vector DB + embedding pipeline |

 | Hybrid search needed (semantic + keyword + metadata filtering) | Weaviate with BM25 + vector hybrid scoring |